 2.6 Assessment of Overall Impact

 139 The PCDP project’s aim is to improve human development and achieve MDGs targets in the Papua region by building capacities in development planning and improving service delivery mechanisms.
 The project’s longer-term goal, as stated in the UNDP country program (CP) outcome, is to reduce poverty and vulnerability in the target areas.
 It is not possible to measure PCDP’S contribution towards the achievement of these goals by standard dimensions.
-The project’s contribution stands minuscule in the face of colossal goals such as poverty reduction and vulnerability elimination.
+The project’s contribution is small in the face of goals at levels as high as poverty reduction and vulnerability elimination.

 140 The PCDP project has improved the development planning mechanisms of Papua and West Papua by incorporating human development, MDGs, and gender indicators and targets into the provinces’ medium term development plans.
+Well-defined human development, mdg and gender-related targets supported by strong data will, no doubt, justify the allocation of commensurate financial resources for their achievement.
 The project also improved delivery of early childhood education and health services to remote areas, and developed and successfully piloted integrated health and education service delivery models with the participation of government agencies, CSOs, and communities.

 141 The project’s long-term impact depends on the adoption, replication and up scaling of the service delivery model by local government in the remaining villages of the region.
 The Project’s 2012 Progress Report however suggests that PCDP was successfully able to reach out and provide health and education services through its pilot interventions to around 12,803 people comprising 3,283 adult males, 3,343 adult females, and 6,177 children out of a total target population of 49,070 or 26% of the targeted communities, living in some of the very remote areas in Papua and West Papua.
 If the integrated service delivery mechanism is replicated, these figures will increase multifold.